thebear8/cuGameEngine/README.md

 # cuGameEngine
 This is a very small toy game engine I created to play around with cuda and computer graphics.

 It's not at all complete, but has a few nice features.
-It's somewhat similar to OpenGL, but all functionality is implemented from scratch in cuda.
+It's somewhat similar to OpenGL or DirectX, but all functionality is implemented from scratch in cuda.

 Right now, there's only very basic 2d functionality like surfaces, blitting, alpha-blending, loading images into surfaces and so on.
 It does have a very basic render pipeline and support for shaders, which are written in cuda aswell.